Rocco-Gossmann/go_sqliteutils/README.md

 the case that follows after is treated as part of the case that has the fallthrough.

 That way the updater can jump into any case that applies to the users current DB-Version and then slide down to the end.
-Resulting in every DB ending, at the current version, no matter on what version it started.
+Resulting in every DB ending at the current version, no matter on what version it started on.

 ## Code Example: